Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Abstract

 \section{Abstract}

 Let $f: X \to B$ be a relatively minimal fibration of maximal Albanese dimension from a variety $X$ of dimension $n \ge 2$ to a curve $B$ defined over an algebraically closed field of characteristic zero.
-We prove that $K_{X/B}^n \ge 2n! \chi_f$, which was conjectured by Barja in \cite{Barja_Severi}.
+We prove that $K_{X/B}^n \ge 2n! \chi_f$.
+It verifies a conjectural formulation of Barja in \cite{Barja_Severi}.
 Via the strategy outlined in \cite{Barja_Stoppino}, it also leads to a new proof of the Severi inequality for varieties of maximal Albanese dimension.
 Moreover, when the equality holds and $\chi_f > 0$, we prove that the general fiber $F$ of $f$ has to satisfy the Severi equality that $K_F^{n-1} = 2(n-1)! \chi(F, \omega_F)$.
 We also prove some sharper results of the same type under extra assumptions.